ortus-docs/coldbox-docs/recipes/building_rest_apis.md

 ### Route Placeholders

 The `:userID` part of the route pattern is a placeholder.
 It matches whatever text is in the URL in that position.
-The value of the text that is matched will be available to you in the request collection as rc.userID.
+The value of the text that is matched will be available to you in the request collection as `rc.userID`.
 You can get even more specific about what kind of text you want to match in your route pattern.

-Numeric Pattern Matcher
+#### Numeric Pattern Matcher

-Append -numeric to the end of the placeholder to only match numbers. addRoute( pattern = 'user/:userID-numeric' );
+Append `-numeric` to the end of the placeholder to only match numbers.

+`addRoute( pattern = 'user/:userID-numeric' );`

-This route will match user/123 but not user/bob.
+This route will match `user/123` but not `user/bob`.

-Alphabetic Pattern Matcher
+#### Alphabetic Pattern Matcher

 Append -alpha to the end of the placeholder to only match upper and lowercase letters. addRoute( pattern = 'page/:slug-alpha' );
 This route will match page/contactus but not page/contact-us3.

-Regex Pattern Matcher
+#### Regex Pattern Matcher

 For full control, you can specify your own regex pattern to match parts of the route addRoute( pattern = 'api/regex:(user|person)' );
 This route will match api/user and api/person, but not /api/contact